 It may be frustrating to feel like you served your country in one of its greatest hours of need and never received repayment for your enormous sacrifices.
 That is one reason the Victim Compensation Fund came together in the first place.

-Knowing a resource is available and wading through the complexities to access it are two different things.
 The WTC Health Program and the Victim Compensation Fund can be intimidating, especially when you developed issues with lung function years ago and need to track down old documentation.
 We are here to help and answer your questions in every step of the process.

-If you feel that you have qualifying lung conditions caused by 9/11 and you meet one of the four classifications described above, we invite you to call 1-888-982-8428 today to get the process started.
+If you feel that you have qualifying lung conditions caused by 9/11 and you meet one of the four classifications described above, we can help.